 Oldest American, Adele Dunlap, dies at age 114

 In this July 19, 2016, file photo, 113-year-old Adele Dunlap, left, talks with Susan Dempster, right, the activities director at the Country Arch Care Center in Pittstown, N.J.
 Dunlap, a 114-year-old New Jersey woman who was believed to be the oldest person in the U.S., died Sunday, Feb.
 5, 2017, at a medical center near Flemington, N.J.
 Dunlap was born Dec.
-12, 1902, in Newark, N.J.
-FILE - In this Dec.
+12, 1902, in Newark, N.J. less FILE - In this July 19, 2016, file photo, 113-year-old Adele Dunlap, left, talks with Susan Dempster, right, the activities director at the Country Arch Care Center in Pittstown, N.J.
+Dunlap, a 114-year-old ... more FILE - In this Dec.
 12, 2016, file photo, Adele Dunlap poses for a photo on her 114th birthday, in the lobby of the Country Arch Care Center in Pittstown, N.J.
 Dunlap, a 114-year-old New Jersey woman who was believed to be the oldest person in the U.S., died Sunday, Feb.
-5, 2017, at a medical center near Flemington, N.J.
-Dunlap was born Dec.
-12, 1902, in Newark, N.J.
-FILE - In this Dec.
-12, 2016, file photo, Adele Dunlap, center, holds a maraca on her 114th birthday as she looks towards Kim Bocko, an ... (more)
+5, 2017, at a ... (more)

 Add your comments below